V3NOMxGA/V3NOMxGA/README.md

-- 👋 Hi, I’m @V3NOMxGA
+- 👋 Hi, I’m Gaurav Aswal
-- 👀 I’m interested in cyber security or hacking
+- 👀 I’m interested devlopin new things
 - 🌱 I’m currently learning new skills
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me gauravaswal743@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 V3NOMxGA/V3NOMxGA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.